47th G7 summit: Agenda

 Topics of discussion included developing a response to the COVID-19 pandemic and climate change.
-British Prime Minister Boris Johnson pledged to call for the G7 to work on a global approach to pandemics to ensure an equal global distribution of COVID-19 vaccines and to prevent future pandemics.
+Johnson pledged to call for the G7 to work on a global approach to pandemics to ensure an equal global distribution of COVID-19 vaccines and to prevent future pandemics.
 He proposed a five-point plan to prevent future pandemics, which includes a worldwide network of zoonotic research hubs, developing global manufacturing capacity for treatments and vaccines, the design of a global early warning system, the agreement of global protocols for a future health emergency and the reduction of trade barriers.
 The G7 nations agreed to pledge 1 billion vaccines to other countries.
 South African President Cyril Ramaphosa urged the group to boost COVID-19 testing, diagnostics and vaccines to help finance the World Health Organization's program on those issues.
 Johnson also focused on climate change, a top priority for the United Kingdom ahead of the COP26 conference, which it was due to host in November 2021.
 UK Secretary for Business Kwasi Kwarteng indicated that Johnson sought coordinated action on carbon border taxes, green finance, the phase-out of coal and helping poorer countries to step up climate action.
 While the taxes were backed by the EU and US, EU climate ambassador Mark Vanhuekelen indicated that Australia may oppose the measures.
 The G7 nations pledged to reach net-zero emissions by 2050.

 Another topic of discussion was international co-ordination on economic policies.
 United States Secretary of the Treasury Janet Yellen said there would be a revival in American multilateralism, focused on continued economic support.
 Other finance ministers, including Italian economy minister Daniele Franco, French Finance Minister Bruno Le Maire and UK chancellor Rishi Sunak similarly called for close economic co-ordination on recovery plans and economic policies.
 Negotiations over reforming the corporate taxation of multinationals were also carried out, with the United States agreeing to a deadline of the summer to make progress on the issue after threatening to impose tariffs on European countries in retaliation for their new digital sales tax.
 The United States also reviewed a plan for the IMF to allocate up to £500bn in special drawing rights to its members, which had been widely endorsed by other countries but was previously blocked by the US.
 The G7 countries also launched the Build Back Better World initiative, a plan to fund infrastructure development in low and middle income countries.

 G7 finance officials also supported the need to regulate digital currencies.
 German Finance Minister Olaf Scholz issued a statement about his concerns of authorizing the launch of Facebook's Diem (formerly Libra) cryptocurrency in Europe.

-Boris Johnson stated that he would aim to 'unlock' travel restrictions between UK and amber-list US at G7 summit.
+Johnson stated that he would aim to 'unlock' travel restrictions between UK and amber-list US at G7 summit.
 It is unclear whether any agreement was made.